-EEN involves administering a complete liquid diet of enteral nutrition formula for 4 to 12 weeks, either orally or through a feeding tube.
-It has been shown to be as effective at inducing remission and mucosal healing as traditional corticosteroid therapy in pediatric studies, with up to 80% of Crohn’s disease patients achieving remission with EEN alone.
+EEN involves administering a complete liquid diet of enteral nutrition formula for 4 to 12 weeks.
+Either orally or through a feeding tube.
+It has been shown to be as effective at inducing remission and mucosal healing as traditional corticosteroid therapy in pediatric studies.
+With up to 80% of Crohn’s disease patients achieving remission with EEN alone.

-However, studies have shown that adults tend to struggle more with compliance to EEN and studies of its efficacy in adult populations have been less conclusive.
+However, studies have shown that adults tend to struggle more with compliance to EEN.
+With studies of its efficacy in adult populations have been less conclusive.
 Despite an interest in nutrition-based therapies for Crohn’s disease, EEN remains under-utilized and is not usually recommended by gastroenterologists as the first-line therapy for Crohn’s disease in adults in Canada.
 However, it is standard practice to recommend EEN as a first-line therapy for adults with Crohn’s disease in some other countries.
 With emerging evidence, we may start to see it used more often as a treatment option for inducing remission here in Canada as well.

-EEN is not currently recommended as a primary therapy to maintain remission once a person achieves it, primarily due to the difficulties associated with maintaining such a restrictive diet.
+EEN is not currently recommended as a primary therapy to maintain remission once a person achieves it.
+Primarily due to the difficulties associated with maintaining such a restrictive diet.

 Crohn’s Disease Exclusion Diet + Partial Enteral Nutrition